LBNL-ETA/frads/docs/source/commandline.rst

 -o	Location longitude; positive is western (required) -m	Location standard meridian (required)
 -u	Location altitude in km, default = 0
+-i  Compute for photopic, melanopic, and solar for each of the three channels, instead of RGB.
 -r	Angular resolution at which the sky is sampled, default = 3° -s	Standard observer, 2° or 10°
 -c	Colorspace from which the sky is derived, choices are {radiance, sharp, adobe, rimm, 709, p3, 2020}, default=Radiance